QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 The Lithuanian population is more than three million people, mostly comprised of Lithuanians, but also Poles, Russians, Belarusians and other ethnic groups.
 The main religions are Roman Catholicism and Russian Orthodox.

 Politics of Lithuania takes place in a framework of a parliamentary representative democratic republic, whereby the Prime Minister of Lithuania is the head of government, and of a multi-party system.

+As per the 2011 census, the predominant religion in Lithuania is Christianity, with the largest confession being Roman Catholicism.
+Lithuania was the last pagan country in Europe, with the Roman Catholic Church becoming widely accepted only in the late 14th century.
+In the early 21st century, about 77% of the population is Roman Catholic according to the 2011 census.
+There are also smaller groups of Evangelical Lutherans and Reformed churches other Protestants, as well as people of other faiths.
+Some elements of the ancient Lithuanian pagan religion survives in the countryside, mingled with Christianity.

 Executive power is exercised by the government, which is headed by the Prime Minister.
 Legislative power is vested in both the government and the unicameral Seimas (Lithuanian Parliament).
 Judicial power is vested in judges appointed by the President of Lithuania and is independent of executive and legislature power.
 The judiciary consists of the Constitutional Court, the Supreme Court, and the Court of Appeal as well as the separate administrative courts.
 The Constitution of the Republic of Lithuania established these powers upon its approval on October 25, 1992.
 Being a multi-party system, the government of Lithuania is not dominated by any single political party, rather it consists of numerous parties that must work with each other to form coalition governments.